Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Continued on with JavaScript Basics: Control Flow section from @udemy Web Developer Bootcamp.

 Thoughts: I still need to find more time to code.....

+Day 44: February 4, 2018

+Today's Progress: Finished up the Control Flow section and started on the Functions section for JavaScript Basics on Web Developer Bootcamp on @udemy.

+Thoughts: Still looking for more time to code....